 Professional indemnity insurance

-Professional indemnity (PI) insurance, also known as errors and omissions insurance, protects your business from a range of exposures, such as mistakes in services they provide, compensation claims, contract disputes and IP disputes.
+Professional indemnity (PI) insurance, also known as errors and omissions insurance, protects your business from a range of exposures, such as mistakes in your service provided, compensation claims, contract disputes and intellectual property disputes.
 Our cover also includes media content liability as standard and is superbly flexible with no fees for cancellation of, or amendments to, the policy.
 We cover:

 - Professional negligence